wp-plugins/remove-wordpress-to-wordpress-filter/readme.txt

 Tested up to: 3.0.4
 Stable tag: trunk

-This plugin turns off the default filter changes all instances of "Wordpress" to "WordPress".
+This turns off the default filter changes all instances of "Wordpress" to "WordPress".

 == Description ==